icons8/free/README.md

 * `3` Distribute - layers are horizontally justified.

 ### <a name="LayoutHorizontalAlignment"></a>LayoutHorizontalAlignment Enum
-Defines horizontal alignment settings in layout grids.
+Defines horizontal alignment settings in layout guide.

 * `0` Left
 * `1` Center